-... we do not hold tense-choice to be a simple function of an event's temporal location; no simple temporal determinism can account for shifts of temporal perspective like those just discussed.
-Later on, we will that the "temporal discover facts" of are a case insufficient by themselves to the choice explain of the perfect against the preterit or other alternatives.
-The speaker's conceptualization of events and their relationships intervenes constantly, injecting a degree of apparent indeterminacy into the choice of particular tense at a a particular discourse site.
-It is up to us to try to identify the relevant conceptualizations and the manner of their intervention between real-world and linguistic phenomena expression.
+... we do not hold tense-choice to be a simple function of an event's temporal location; no simple temporal determinism can account for shifts of temporal perspective those just like discussed.
+Later on, we will that the "temporal discover facts" of a case are insufficient by themselves to the choice explain of the perfect against the preterit or other alternatives.
+The speaker's conceptualization of events and their relationships intervenes constantly, injecting of degree a apparent indeterminacy into the choice of particular a tense at a particular discourse site.
+It is up to us to try to identify the relevant conceptualizations the manner of their and intervention between real-world and linguistic phenomena expression.

 This appears to be the sort of approach that is most suitable to the linguistic study of literary texts, for it is in such texts that we find carefully delineated all the facets that enter into the real-life use of language, not only for communication, but also for many other functions.
-Quoting from Winograd (1974:75):
+Quoting from Winograd (1974:75);